XML Document Property Promotion and Demotion

-Before Windows SharePoint Services can invoke the built-in XML parser for an XML file, that XML file must meet the following requirements:
+Before SharePoint Foundation can invoke the built-in XML parser for an XML file, that XML file must meet the following requirements:

 The file must have an extension of .xml.

 The file must not be a WordProcessingML file.
-Windows SharePoint Services contains a separate built-in parser for WordProcessingML files; Windows SharePoint Services automatically invokes this parser for XML files created using WordProcessingML.
+SharePoint Foundation contains a separate built-in parser for WordProcessingML files; SharePoint Foundation automatically invokes this parser for XML files created using WordProcessingML.

 Additionally, for the XML parser to actually promote and demote document properties, the XML file should be assigned a content type that specifies where each document property is located in the document, and which content type column that property maps to.